FIWARE/tutorials.PEP-Proxy/README.md

 # Securing Microservices with a PEP Proxy

-> "Oh, it's quite simple.
-If you are a friend, you speak the password, and the doors will open."
+> "Good fences make good neighbors."
 >
-> — Gandalf (The Fellowship of the Ring by J.R.R Tolkien)
+> — Robert Frost

 The [previous tutorial](https://github.com/FIWARE/tutorials.Securing-Access) demonstrated that it is possible to Permit or Deny access to resources based on an authenticated user identifying themselves within an application.
 It was simply a